Benefits of our Magnetic DPCs

 - It can be used for underground walls and cellars

 - Naturally eliminates moulds and fungi by cutting their water supply

 - Improves the thermal insulation of the building, reduces heating costs and saves money

 - 25-year warranty (however the system is estimated to work MUCH longer, up to 100 years as it has no moving parts)

 During the past years we have been monitoring several hundreds of buildings long-term via professional moisture measurements taken at regular intervals.
 This lead to some very interesting observations about:

-- How our dehydration system dries out the building
+- How the magnetic DPC system dries out the building

 - How moisture moves inside the building fabric